 Assessing employment floor space capacity

-There are no ‘greenfield’ opportunities in Yarra and relatively few major renewal sites . , through constant incremental renewal and reinvention of spaces, employment has been able to evolve and grow significantly across the municipality.
-Assessing the of Yarra employment precincts to accommodate growth is critical to robust strategic spatial planning for employment.
+There are no ‘greenfield’ opportunities in Yarra and relatively few major renewal sites available for development in the near term.
+In the past, however, through a constant process of incremental renewal and reinvention of spaces, employment has been able to evolve and grow significantly across the municipality in response to changes in the wider economy.
+Assessing the ability of Yarra employment precincts to accommodate growth is critical to robust strategic spatial planning for employment.
 The following section seeks to provide a high-level, order of magnitude assessment for understanding of the potential employment floor space capacity across Yarra’s retail and employment precincts.

-The current employment floor space across all Yarra’s employment precincts has been estimated at 3.5 million square metres.
+The current employment floor space across all Yarra’s employment precincts has been estimated at around 3.59 million square metres.
 Using a series of broad assumptions (Table 3) about the likely scale and intensity of employment development in the various precincts, the total employment floor space capacity of the existing employment zones within Yarra is estimated at 4.9 million square metres.
-The difference between these figures – 1. million square metres – provides an indication of the net additional capacity for employment floor space in Yarra.
+The difference between these figures – around 1.31 million square metres – provides an indication of the net additional capacity for employment floor space in Yarra.

-It should be noted that the capacity estimates present here assume all sites are redeveloped to the limits described in Table 3.
-In reality not all sites be redeveloped within the timeframe of this Strategy.
-Moreover, those sites that are develop might achieve higher or lower densities than the averages assumed.
-The exercise of estimate floor space capacity ; the development potential of each individual site, and the likelihood of the site developing in a discrete timeframe, cannot be known definitively.
+It should be noted that the capacity estimates presented here assume all sites are redeveloped to the limits described in Table 3.
+In reality, not all sites can be redeveloped within the timeframe of this Strategy.
+Moreover, those sites that are developed might achieve higher or lower densities than the averages assumed.
+The exercise of estimate floor space capacity should therefore be treated as indicative only; the development potential of each individual site, and the likelihood of the site developing within a discrete timeframe, cannot be known definitively.

 If the theoretical capacity in a precinct exceeds demand this does not suggest there is excess capacity.
 For land markets to work efficiently it is preferable to have some latent or reserve capacity to prevent a situation where land owners have a quasi-monopoly on a limited supply of potential development opportunities relative to projected demand.